Hierarchical Decision Making Based on Structural Information Principles: Experimental Setup

-Initially, we assess the SISA mechanism for offline state abstraction within a visual gridworld environment.
-Mirroring experiments in Markov abstraction \citep{allen2021learning}, each $(x,y)$ coordinate in the $6 \times 6$ gridworld is associated with an image containing high-dimensional noise.
-During the offline training phase, the agent is exposed to these images, adopting a random exploration policy across four directional actions, devoid of any knowledge regarding the actual grid positions.
-When training the DQN policy network \citep{mnih2015human}, the abstraction function mapping original images to state representations is fixed.
+We evaluate the SISA mechanism for offline state abstraction in a visual Gridworld environment.
+Following the approach in \citet{allen2021learning}, each $(x,y)$ coordinate in the $6 \times 6$ Gridworld is linked to a high-dimensional noisy image.
+During offline training of the state abstraction mechanism, the agent explores the environment by interacting with these images using a random policy with four directional actions, without access to actual grid positions.
+During DQN policy training \citep{mnih2015human}, the abstraction function, which maps original images to abstract state representations, remains fixed.